AbiVarsanP/Crickz/QUICKSTART.md

-# 🚀 Quick Start Guide - Crickz
+# 🚀 Quick Start Guide - Cricktz

 Get up and running in 5 minutes!